 We Appeal Denied Social Security Disability Claims

 Our law firm can fight for justice every step of the way

 You're living with a disability.
 You've worked long enough to pay into the system.
 When the Social Security Administration denies your application for Social Security Disability benefits, it may come as a complete shock.
 It may seem like you're out of options, with nowhere to turn for income to meet your basic needs.

 Don't panic.
 The reality is that appealing denied claims is a nearly routine part of the process - the SSA denies about two-thirds of initial applications.
 That doesn't mean you can't get the benefits you deserve.
-What it does mean is that you need to appeal.
-And SSD appeal attorney can help you with this process.
+What it does mean is that you need to appeal, and an SSD appeal attorney can help you with this process.

 Chad Jones Law, P.C. has been handling Social Security Disability cases in the Bryan and College Station area, Waco and throughout Texas for over a decade.
 We're very familiar with the appeals process, and we can stand up for your legal rights every step of the way.

 The steps we may take to help you get benefits after a denial include:

 - Request for Reconsideration: This is a simple request for the administrative level of the SSA that denied your claim initially to take another look.
 The review of your claim is often conducted by a medical consultant and examiner who were not involved in your original decision.
-It's fairly rare for the SSA to overturn a decision at this stage, but it does happen.
+It's rare for the SSA to overturn a decision at this stage, but it does happen.

 - Hearing Before An ALJ: If your reconsideration request is denied, you can request a hearing with an administrative law judge (ALJ) within 60 days of the denial.
 We can help you prepare for the hearing and clearly present your injury or condition to the judge.
 Usually, this is as far as an appeal needs to go, but we're prepared for the steps beyond if you lose your hearing.